What are the best preparation practices for welding 4130 Chrome Moly?

 While not a very common practice in the auto racing industry, it is always recommended to remove the decarb or oxide layer from your 4130 Chrome Moly tube around the weld area.
+The aviation industry has been doing this since they started welding TIG welding 4130 back in the 1950's.

 So, what is the decarb layer, anyway?